hellonico/niclojure/texten/02_Basic.md

 * Code and markup are completely separate.
 * You get to use CSS like syntax to manipulate HTML.
-* Template inheritance isn’t some fancy trick, it’s just function composition.
+* Template inheritance is not some fancy trick, it is just function composition.

-HTML parser, and Templating framework at the same time, Enlive does a super job of integrating HTML fun. (yes you read me.)
+HTML parser, and templating framework at the same time, Enlive does a super job of integrating HTML fun. (yes you read me.)

 This is an example taken from the [best enlive tutorial](https://github.com/swannodette/enlive-tutorial/).